-A contraction stress test checks to see if your unborn baby (fetus) will stay healthy during the reduced oxygen levels that normally occur during contractions when you are in labor.
+A contraction stress test checks to see if your baby will stay healthy during contractions when you are in labor.
 This test includes external fetal heart monitoring .
 The test is done when you are 34 or more weeks pregnant.

-During a uterine contraction, the blood and oxygen supply to your baby drops for a short time.
+During a contraction, the blood and oxygen supply to your baby drops for a short time.
 This is not a problem for most babies.
 But the heart rate of some babies gets slower.
-This change in heart rate can be seen on the external fetal monitoring device.
+This change in heart rate can be seen on the external fetal monitor.

-For a contraction stress test, the hormone oxytocin is given to you in a vein (intravenously, or IV) to cause labor contractions.
+For this test, you are given the hormone oxytocin.
+This hormone causes uterine contractions.
 You may also massage your nipples.
 This tells your body to release oxytocin.
-If your baby's heart rate slows down (decelerates) in a certain pattern after a contraction instead of speeding up (accelerating), your baby may have problems with the stress of normal labor.
+During this test, your baby's heart rate may slow down (decelerate) in a certain pattern after a contraction instead of speeding up (accelerating).
+This means your baby may have problems with the stress of normal labor.

 A contraction stress test is usually done if you have an abnormal nonstress test or biophysical profile.
-A biophysical profile uses ultrasound during a nonstress test to measure a series of physical characteristics of your baby.
-You may have more than one contraction stress test during your pregnancy.
+A biophysical profile uses ultrasound during a nonstress test to measure a series of physical traits of your baby.
+You may have more than one contraction stress test while you are pregnant.